What Are The 10 Undiscovered Islands?

 Son Doong Cave

 The Son Doong cave in Nha-Ke Bang National Park, Vietnam.
-Son Doong is likely the largest and longest cave in Southeast Asia and it’s believed that the entrance was built by an ancient tribe called the Ban Chiang–My Son people from China 5000 years ago.
-Speaking to Atlas Obscura, a photographer who has been inside said ”
+Son Doong is likely the largest and longest cave in Southeast Asia.
+As believed, the Ban Chiang-My Son people from China built the entrance 5000 years ago.
+A photographer who has been inside spoke to Atlas Obscura.

 4. North Sentinel Island